-14. women@CL
+17. women@CL

-Based at the Department of Computer Science and Technology, women@CL provides local and national activities for women engaged in computing research and academic leadership.
+Based at the Department of Computer Science and Technology, women@CL provides local and national activities for women and gender-minorities engaged in computing research and academic leadership.
 The network was established because only one in four computing PhDs, one in eight computing academic staff and one in twenty computing professors are female, yet 33% of academic women, as opposed to 22% of men, aspire to leadership positions.
-The purpose of the women@CL network is to put in place a positive action programme for women in computing research, with a particular focus on interdisciplinary research, leadership and enterprise.
+The purpose of the women@CL network is to put in place a positive action programme for women and gender minorities in computing research, with a particular focus on interdisciplinary research, leadership and enterprise.